'The author has that special quality which just jumps off the page. The voice is strong and the sense of place so powerful.'

 'The Good Mother' (Inviting Interruptions)

-Danielle's story 'The Good Mother' has been included in an international anthology Inviting Interruptions: Wonder Tales in the Twenty-First Century.
+Originally the prologue to Rosie Little's Cautionary Tales for Girls, this cheeky rant has been included in an international anthology Inviting Interruptions: Wonder Tales in the Twenty-First Century.

 'Apple Suite' (Island magazine, 161)